 Why Should You Buy a Term Insurance Plan?

 Life is never predictable and eventualities can rip you off physically, emotionally, and financially too.
 No one has control over death neither can anyone predict it.
-For a family, the death of the bread-earner can cause emotional as well as financial setbacks.
+For a family, the death of the bread-earner can cause emotional as well as financial setback.

 Tem insurance plays a vital role in finding solutions for these setbacks.
 Due to their low premium, term plans are the most affordable way to build a financial safety net for your family.
 It will help your family take care of regular and unexpected expenses, such as children’s fees, unpaid loans, etc. when you aren’t around.

-Your family members will receive a lump sum amount (death benefit) upon the policyholder’s death.
+Your family members will receive a lump sum amount (death benefit) upon the death.
 Here, it’s important to understand that the death benefits will be zero if the policyholder dies after the policy expires.

 Who Should Go For a Term Insurance Plan?